Our Top Picks

 Best Set: Baltic Linen 24-Piece Cotton Bath Towel Set

 Looking to stock a house with towels for four?
-Look no further than this 24-piece set from Baltic Linen which comes in ten colors including a serene thyme green to a bold a bold deep plum.
-This set includes four bath, four hand, four fingertip with fringe (for display) and 12 washcloths giving you a complete setup at a very reasonable price.
+Look no further than this 24-piece set from Baltic Linen which comes in ten colors including a serene thyme green to a bold deep plum.
+This set includes four bath towels, four hand towels, four fingertip with fringe (for display), and 12 washcloths giving you a complete setup at a very reasonable price.